bcgov/platform-developer-docs/src/docs/automation-and-resiliency/argo-cd-usage.md

 Images are also managed in kustomization.yaml.
 In an 'images' section, create an entry for each image that is likely to be updated by your pipeline.
 Each image listing has three parts:

-- name - the placeholder name of the image that you use in your base file
+* name: The placeholder name of the image that you use in your base file
-- newName - the base URL of the image
+* newName: The base URL of the image
-- digest - the unique ID of the image
+* digest: The unique ID of the image
   In this way, your pipeline build will be able to update the image ID for a given environment.

 A kustomization.yaml example with all three sections: